Dimon8279/examples/README.md

 git clone https://github.com/Dimon8279/examples
 ```

-And I can get different types of files in one command.
+And I can get different types of files in one command, to test them in fresh-installed OS.